okasag/samplefit/README.md

 Researchers frequently test model fit by holding data constant and varying the model.
 We propose Random Sample Reliability (RSR) as a computational framework to test sample fit by holding the model constant and varying the data.
 Random Sample Reliability re-samples data to estimate the reliability of observations of a sample.
 RSR can be used to score the reliability of every observation within the sample, test the sensitivity of results to atypical observations via annealing procedure, and estimate a weighted fit where the analysis is more robust.

+Detailed documentation of the `samplefit` library is available [here](https://okasag.github.io/samplefit/).

 ## Installation

 To clone this repo for the `samplefit` library run: